UFC 269: Pedro Munhoz starts off well, but loses to Dominick Cruz on points | combat

 The start of the fight made it look like Pedro Munhoz would KO.
-He managed a knockdown in the first round and looked close to beating Dominick Cruz, but the American resisted and came back on top in the second and third rounds with a dominant performance, abusing his movement, as he always did throughout his career.
+He managed a knockdown in the first round and looked close to beating Dominick Cruz on the preliminary card of UFC 269, this Saturday in Las Vegas (USA), but the American resisted and came back on top in the second and third rounds with a performance dominant, abusing his movement, as he always did throughout his career.
 In the end, the former bantamweight champion (under 61kg) won by unanimous decision (triple 29-28).

 Dominick Cruz defeated Pedro Munhoz via unanimous decision (triple 29-28) — Photo: Getty Images